Kate Bush: 1989–1993: The Sensual World and The Red Shoes

 Released in 1989, The Sensual World was described by Bush herself as "her most honest, personal album".
 One of the tracks, "Heads We're Dancing", inspired by her own black humour, is about a woman who dances all night with a charming stranger only to discover in the morning that he is Adolf Hitler.
 The title track drew its inspiration from James Joyce's novel Ulysses.
 The Sensual World went on to become her biggest-selling album in the US, receiving an RIAA Gold certification four years after its release for 500,000 copies sold.
 In the United Kingdom album charts, it reached the number-two position.
-Another single from the album, "This Woman's Work", was featured in the John Hughes film She's Having a Baby, and a slightly remixed version appeared on Bush's album The Sensual World.
+Another single from the album, "This Woman's Work", was featured in the John Hughes film She's Having a Baby, and a slightly remixed and reworked version appeared on Bush's album The Sensual World.
 The song reached number-eight in 2005 on the UK download chart after featuring in a British television advertisement for the charity NSPCC.

 In 1990, the boxed set This Woman's Work was released; it included all of her albums with their original cover art, as well as two discs featuring the majority of her singles' B-sides recorded from 1978 to 1990.
-In 1991, Bush released a cover of Elton John's "Rocket Man", which reached number 12 in the UK singles chart, and reached number two in Australia.
+In 1991, Bush released a cover of Elton John's "Rocket Man", which reached number 12 on the UK singles chart, and reached number two in Australia.
 In 2007, it was voted the greatest cover ever by readers of The Observer newspaper.
 Another John cover, "Candle in the Wind", was the B-side.
 In the same year, she starred in the black comedy film Les Dogs, produced by The Comic Strip for BBC television.
 Bush plays the bride Angela at a wedding set in a post-apocalyptic Britain.